Justin & Kristy’s Story

 When Justin first met Kristy, he told her his last name was “Credible.”
 She soon learned he was joking, but as she grew to know and love the man who became her husband, the father of her child and her soul mate, she believed he was indeed “just incredible.”
 Justin and Kristy married in March 2003.
 Their lives were similar to most young married couples…filled with jobs, friends, family, activities and the challenges common to us all.
-In 2006, they were blessed with their son Jeffrey.
+In 2006, they had their son Jeffrey.
 Life was good.
 Then, just weeks before they celebrated Jeffrey’s second birthday, everything turned upside down.
 At the age of 28, Justin was diagnosed with advanced lung cancer.

 “It’s almost hard to image sometimes what our life was like before,” said Kristy Andrews during a telephone interview in October 2010.
 “I just wish we could go back to that in so many ways.
 I just wish it was that simple, but it’s not.”

 Justin’s early symptoms were mostly pain that he described as a “crick in the neck.”

 “It was one of those things where you think you slept wrong and your neck is a little stiff the next day,” said Justin.
 “It never went away.
 I would try to change pillows.
 Sleep with different pillows.
 I even tried sleeping on the couch, sleeping on the recliner, guest bedroom.
 It was just one of those things that didn’t get real bad real quick.
 It just slowly got a little worse every day.”

 After dealing with neck discomfort for three or four months, Justin developed shoulder pain.